 BGP Basics

 *Important rules are in bold while implementations are more vendor-specific

-The DE-CIX Academy Knowledgecard on BGP Routing is below, you can also download it here.
+The router determines the next hop only after selecting the best path.
+The DE-CIX Academy Knowledge Card on BGP Routing is provided below.
+You can also download it here

+BGP Basics